keras-team/keras/docs/templates/applications.md

 - input_tensor: optional Keras tensor (i.e. output of
       `layers.Input()`)
       to use as image input for the model.
+- pooling: Optional pooling mode for feature extraction when `include_top` is `False`.
+    - `None` means that the output of the model will be the 4D tensor output of the last convolutional layer.
+    - `'avg'` means that global average pooling will be applied to the output of the last convolutional layer, and thus the output of the model will be a
+        2D tensor.
+    - `'max'` means that global max pooling will be applied.
 - classes: optional number of classes to classify images into, only to be specified if `include_top` is True, and if no `weights` argument is specified.